 We watched as the huge rock carrying trucks moved up and down the mines roadways.

-There are also old earth moving trucks and diggers to look at there.
+You can also see old earth moving trucks and diggers there.

 It was so windy by the side of the pit that we could hardly hear each other speak.